Cooperation, competition and multi-scale reorganisation: reconfigurable assembly of spherical colloids under combined electric and magnetic fields: Introduction

 \section{Introduction}

-Hierarchical structures emerge when different local interactions compete, cooperate or contribute across multiple length scales, leading to complex but adaptable organization.
+Multi-level or hierarchical structures emerge when different local interactions compete, cooperate or contribute across multiple length scales, leading to complex but adaptable organisation.
 This kind of multi-scale self-assembly is common in nature, where local interactions give rise to larger emergent structures.
 A good natural example is found in fire ant rafts, where thousands of ants collectively form a floating structure during floods.
 At a smaller scale, ants link together into clusters, while at a larger scale, the raft spreads out, balancing attractive and extensile forces \cite{mlot2011fire}.
-The cytoskeleton of living cells is another example that illustrates how competing interactions create adaptive structures: microtubules are long stiff filaments that provide long range cargo transport and resist compression, while actin filaments form dense, branched, flexible networks that shape the cell at smaller scales.\cite{15vm-4d7b} The mechanical competition between them enables the cell to switch between stable, contractile states and dynamic, exploratory ones.
+The cytoskeleton of living cells is another example that illustrates how competing interactions create adaptive structures: microtubules are long, stiff filaments that provide long-range cargo transport and resist compression, while actin filaments form dense, branched, flexible networks that shape the cell at smaller scales.\cite{15vm-4d7b} The mechanical competition between them enables the cell to switch between stable, contractile states and dynamic, exploratory ones.
+Inspired by such biological systems, recent advances have demonstrated that hierarchical self-assembly pathways can be encoded and programmed in synthetic colloidal and molecular systems \cite{morphew_dwaipayan2015hierarchical, morphew_dwaipayan2018programming, rao_dwaipayan2020leveraging, hayes2021encoding}.
 By drawing inspiration from such natural systems, functional materials can be designed with unprecedented versatility, adaptability and controllability for desired applications.\cite{MartinezACSNano,WeiResearch} From micro-robotics to targeted drug-delivery to the design of smart materials and switchable photonic crystals, programmable self-assembly of simple building blocks into complex, hierarchical structures finds enormous application potential.